gcgeng/inv-shade-trees/README.md

 >
 > ICCV 2023

-Implementation for the paper "Tree-Structured Shading Decomposition", which proposes a method to decompose a tree-structured representation for object shadings.
+Official repository for the paper "Tree-Structured Shading Decomposition", which proposes a method to decompose a tree-structured representation for object shadings.

 Citation:
 ```